Québec products in the spotlight at MTLàTABLE 2019

 The vast Gaspésie peninsula, with its breathtaking scenery and endless landscapes, provides Quebecers with delectable ingredients such as fresh fish, lobster, cold-water prawns, cheese and honey.

-Lobster, crab, mussels, surf clam, fine cheeses, honey, microbreweries and meats such as boar are all part of the fantastic products coming from the eight dreamy islands off the coast of Québec.
+Lobster, crab, wolf-fish, whelk, surf clam, fine cheeses, honey, and microbreweries are all part of the fantastic products coming from the eight dreamy islands off the coast of Québec.

 Delicious ingredients like apples, maple syrup, blueberries, wild mushrooms and duck are all found in this area just north of Montréal.